szhidkov/nonlinear-ofdm/README.md

 ### Prerequisites

 Firstly, you need to install Armadillo C++ library.
 You can download a copy of Armadillo C++ library from the official web-site (http://arma.sourceforge.net/), or you can use pre-built Armadillo packages provided by many Linux-based operating systems.
-Personally, I'm using Windows with Visual Studio 2019 and install Armadillo via vcpkg package manager (https://github.com/Microsoft/vcpkg).
+Personally, I use Visual Studio 2019 and install Armadillo via vcpkg package manager (https://github.com/Microsoft/vcpkg).

 ## Running the simulation